 This is a common issue, as RV toilet valves often crack and leak if the unit has been subjected to freezing conditions.

 It’s also easy to diagnose, as a bad valve will often send jets of water spraying in every direction when the toilet is flushed.
 However, sometimes the leaks are just a few drips, so it’s worth checking on the valve even if you haven’t been subjected to a surprise bidet treatment.

 The first thing to do is simply check the connection.
 If it’s loose, all you have to do is tighten it and the leaky RV toilet problem should be solved.
 This is the absolute best-case scenario, since it’s free and takes seconds to do.

 However, if that doesn’t help, you’ll likely need to purchase a water valve kit for your RV like this one.
 These aren’t terribly expensive, and they should have detailed instructions for replacing the valve.

 The Water is Coming from the Base of the Toilet

-This is a serious issue that shouldn’t be ignored, as the leaking fluid is most likely black water.
+This is a serious issue that shouldn’t be ignored, as the RV toilet is leaking, the fluid is most likely black water.
 This can be a biohazard, so don’t wait to take action.